Prince of Wales Island (Alaska): Logging

 Historically, logging was the mainstay of the collective Prince of Wales economy through most of the 20th century.
 The decline of the industry since the late 20th century has resulted in only a few small-scale sawmills operating.
 In 1975, the Point Baker Association and others sued the United States Forest Service to prevent logging 400000 acre on the northern portion of the island.

 In December 1975, Judge von der Heydt issued a ruling enjoining all clearcutting on the 400000 acres on Northern Prince of Wales Island west of a line from the west side of Red Bay to the easternmost point of Calder Bay.
 In March 1976, the United States Congress responded to the suit by passing the National Forest Management Act, which removed the injunction.
 Still, only half of the marketable timber was cut on the north end of the island.

 Road construction and logging on the north end of the island at Labouchere Bay commenced early in 1975.
 Living on a floating camp beginning with the retired tugboat Irene leased as a floating hotel, employees of Robertson & Sons began cutting trees, clearing stumps, and blasting rock in order to build pads for mobile trailers for both the road construction and logging families.
 The camps were ready in early June for Robertson employees to bring in their families.
-Under the supervision of the US Forest Service, logging began in 1976.
+Under the supervision of the US Forest Service, the Tuxecan logging company began logging in 1976.

 In 2010, Senators Lisa Murkowski and Mark Begich introduced S730 to privatize stands of old growth forests on the island.